modantailleur/ExtremeMetalVocalsDataset/README.md

 ## 4 - Routine to merge metadata files

-There are two different metadata files: 'metadata_files.csv' that has metadata for each audio file recorded, and 'metadata_singers.csv' that has metadata for each singer.
-The two files can be joined on the column 'singer_id'.
-An example of how to join the two metadata files with pandas can be found in the jupyter notebook 'load_metadata.ipynb'.
+There are two different metadata files: `metadata_files.csv` which contains metadata for each audio file recorded, and `metadata_singers.csv` which contains metadata for each singer.
+The two files can be joined on the column `singer_id`.
+An example of how to join the two metadata files with pandas can be found in the jupyter notebook `load_metadata.ipynb`.

 ## REFERENCES